Frequently Asked Questions

 Why are you no longer providing client cards with first orders?

 Patients are no longer required to carry separate ID cards to prove their authorization to possess medical cannabis.
-Per the ACMPR, a patient's proof can consist of each packaging label with their prescription information on it alongside a valid piece of photo identification.

 How long until my medical cannabis expires?